-At this point, it is too early to determine how Guided Pathways will affect the schedule and when courses are offered.
-Guided Pathways will not require students to be full or part-time or take traditional vs. online classes and so on.
+Additionally, Guided Pathways will not require students to be full or part-time or take traditional vs. online classes and so on.
 It is not designed to limit modality, and the pathways will not change due to scheduling.
 At the same time, they are designed to ensure that students can complete a full sequence of courses in a timely manner.
 Thus, if a course is not being offered in sequence or at a time that is conducive to students, there is a possibility the schedule might change.
-Guided Pathways are designed to ensure student success so such changes might occur later in the process if it is deemed necessary to help students persist and succeed in their courses.
+Guided Pathways are designed to ensure student success so such changes will occur later in the implementation process if it is deemed necessary to help students persist and succeed in their courses.
+These changes will be designed to happen gradually through a careful and strategic implementation process.